ADVERTORIAL [Post contains affiliate links]. Click my referral link to order a Simba mattress

 With me it’s pain.
 I’ll confess to being something of a stress bucket.
 The daily insanity of keeping a family on track, mixed up with work deadlines, and the added curve balls that type 1 diabetes throws at me, see my shoulders disappearing into neck more often than not.
 Relaxation is always on my to do list, and when I finally flop into my bed, my body is a tensed up fist of steel.
 So I need a really, really good mattress.

 I’ve suffered with a painful shoulder, and a stiff neck at night for about the last 8 months.
 The photo above is the massage devices I’ve purchased over the years to keep my shoulders in check, but it has got worse in recent months, and even all this machinery can no longer prevent me from nights of painful tossing and turning.
 My old mattress needed replacing, and was probably causing some of my pain.
 It got so bad at one point that my husband took himself off to sleep in the spare room more often than not, so as to avoid all my cursing in the early hours!

 Fortunately, the offer of a Simba mattress review came at exactly the right time for me.
 I’d seen the claims made by Simba on Facebook and I was tempted by the accolades the fans gave the Simba Hybrid mattress.
 But could a mattress that comes vacuum-packed the day after you order it really be that good?
 I decided to find out.

-By the way, if you’re buying a Simba mattress, use my referral code to get £75 off (I should point out that as a Simba ambassador I get a small commission on every sale).
+By the way, if you’re buying a Simba mattress, and use my referral code (I should point out that as a Simba ambassador I get a small commission on every sale).